Content Distribution Channels in 2023: A Comprehensive Guide

 As a content creator, I have spent many years learning what does and doesn’t work.
 In this guide, I’ll share the different types of content distribution channels and what each is most useful for.
-I’ll also go over the differences between paid and free content to help you plan your content strategy.
+I’ll also show examples to accelerate distribution using AI.

 It’s estimated that 7.5 million blog posts are published every day.
 If you want your target audience to find you, you can’t wait for people to stumble upon your content.
 Instead, it’s important you use the different content channels at your disposal to increase your chances of connecting to and having an impact with the right audience.